 - If you can follow the above Steps 1 to 3 well, you will surely reach a stage when you can make a well-informed decision.
 To get the best answer to your query about which career to choose, do a lot of revisiting of the 2 as per your Assessment Report in Step 1.

-- Career education, that you can get through multiple reiterations of Step 2 and 3 above, is extremely vital in the understanding of how to choose a career and apply the understanding.
+- Career education, which you can get through multiple reiterations of Steps 2 and 3 above, is extremely vital in understanding how to choose a career and apply the understanding.